violetamenendez/violetamenendez.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a mathematician specialised in computer science and programming.
-I am particularly interested in projects that involve applied mathematics, machine learning, Linux and open source, and basically any exciting project that helps me develop my skills as a computer scientist.
+I am a **mathematician** specialised in computer science and programming.
+I am particularly interested in projects that involve **computer vision**, deep learning, applied mathematics, Linux and **open source**, and basically any exciting project that helps me develop my skills as a computer scientist.

 I am currently working towards a PhD in Computer Vision applied to Media Production at [CVSSP](https://www.surrey.ac.uk/centre-vision-speech-signal-processing) (University of Surrey) with [BBC R&D](https://www.bbc.co.uk/rd).
 My topic is *Generating Virtual Camera Views Using Generative Networks*.
 I am familiar with deep learning inpainting techniques, generative adversarial networks, novel view synthesis approaches, NeRF, etc. You can find my publications [here](/publications/).